Emmanuel-Roy/Emoo-Boy/README.md

   * Implement Sound.
   * Implement Gameboy Color Compatibility.
   * Make a physical device, hopefully around the size of a credit card, using a Raspberry Pi Zero with a custom PCB and Casing.
-  * Swap from Scanline-Based Rendering to Pixel Fifo, to get better accuracy in edge cases.

 # My Process and Challenges.